 Timely records are recent enough to be relevant to your current medical condition.
 How recent is a matter of medical judgment, depending on the disorder.
 A condition that is rapidly changing requires more up-to-date information than one that is slowly progressive or unchanged for years.
 Generally, the SSA likes to have records no older than six months.
 That doesn't mean older records aren't important.
 Records dating back for many years may help provide the medical big picture.

 Accurate records correctly describe your condition according to the standards of acceptable medical sources.
 To use a common example, a chiropractor can describe subluxation (slippage) of your spine on x-rays, but this will not be considered accurate if an acceptable medical source reports normal x-rays.
-(A chiropractor's records are not considered evidence by the Social Security Disability program since chiropractors are not medical doctors.
+(A chiropractor's records and notes are not considered evidence by the Social Security disability program since chiropractors are not medical doctors.
 However, the X-rays taken by a chiropractor can be admissible as evidence.)
 Also, a medical opinion that is countered by objective evidence will not be considered accurate.
-For instance, a treating medical doctor’s records that say you can’t walk one block because of chest pain will be rejected if specific exercise testing shows that you can do much more exercise.
+For instance, a treating medical doctor's records that say you can't walk one block because of chest pain will be rejected if specific exercise testing shows that you can do much more exercise.

 Sufficient medical records contain enough accurate information from acceptable medical sources to allow the SSA to make an independent medical judgment regarding the nature and severity of your medical condition.
 For example, an allegation and diagnosis of cancer is not sufficient.
 The SSA will want to know: Did a biopsy prove the cancer's presence?
 What kind?
 Where in the body?
 When did symptoms appear?
 What did a physical examination show?
 What did x-rays and other imaging tests show?
 What did blood tests show?
 Did you have surgery?
 Did it remove all of the cancer?
 Did you have chemotherapy?
 What side effects did you suffer, if any?
 Did you have radiation therapy?
 What were the results?
 (Read more about the medical evidence required for disability based on cancer.
 Similarly, the evidence requirements for HIV-AIDS disability are specific and involved.)